zhlsunshine/rust-panic-handling/README.md

 ## Directories Description

 - `rust-panic-without-handling` is the example whithout handling any panic
-- `rust-panic-with-handling` is the example to handle all panics, including `divided by zero` and `out of index range panic`.
+- `rust-panic-with-handling` is the example to handle all panics, including `divided by zero`, `InvalidDigit` and `out of index range panic`.

 ## Example of `rust-panic-without-handling`